Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control: Introduction

-Due to these challenges, learning-based control approaches often rely on Bayesian models such as Gaussian process state-space formulations, which rigorously quantify uncertainty arising from limited data and measurement noise \citep{scampicchio2025}.
-Moreover, by combining prior knowledge with available measurements, these models reduce reliance on noisy observations and provide more reliable predictions in data-sparse regimes.
+To account for uncertainty in learned dynamics, control approaches often rely on Bayesian formulations such as Gaussian process state-space models, which provide a principled way to quantify the effects of limited data and measurement noise \citep{scampicchio2025}.
+Moreover, by combining available measurements with prior knowledge, these models regularize the inference, thereby improving prediction reliability when observations are scarce and noisy.
 However, existing Bayesian approaches fall short in settings with infrequent and partial measurements.
 Bayesian discrete-time state-space models \citep{umlauft2018} require frequent full-state measurements to update the model, a requirement rarely met in practice.
-Continuous-time formulations \citep{umlauft2019} avoid the dependence on frequent measurements but require access to the full state and its time derivatives to update the prior, which is likewise infeasible in many applications.
+Continuous-time formulations \citep{umlauft2019} avoid the dependence on frequent measurements but require access to the full state and its time derivatives to update the model, which is likewise infeasible in many applications.
 While state-estimation methods \citep{patwardhan2012} can reconstruct latent states and sometimes estimate selected parameters, they typically either assume known dynamics, lack principled uncertainty quantification, or rely on full-state training data, and therefore do not resolve this limitation.
 Bayesian time-series models \citep{maiworm2021} bypass the state-space representation, yet they still rely on frequent measurements and make it difficult to incorporate first-principles knowledge, which is naturally expressed in state-space form.
 Consequently, these approaches are not suitable for settings with infrequent, noisy output measurements, where reconstructing the latent state trajectory is essential for accurate and reliable predictions.

 Recent work on uncertainty-aware control has begun to address the dependence of Bayesian state-space models on full-state measurements by placing priors over the dynamics and latent state trajectory, and jointly inferring both from output data \citep{lefringhausen2024,lefringhausen2025}.
 Since the resulting posterior distribution is analytically intractable, these approaches rely on Markov chain Monte Carlo (MCMC) sampling to update the model and use the resulting samples in the control design.
 However, existing formulations are restricted to discrete-time systems with measurements available at every time step.
 They therefore cannot be applied when measurements are infrequent, leaving a clear gap in uncertainty-aware optimal control when only infrequent, noisy output measurements are available.